DataDog/documentation/content/en/containers/troubleshooting/admission-controller.md

 #### OpenShift

 OpenShift has `SecurityContextConstraints` (SCCs) that are required to deploy pods with extra permissions, such as a `volume` with a `hostPath`.
 Datadog components are deployed with SCCs to allow activity specific to Datadog pods, but Datadog does not create SCCs for other pods.
-So the Admission Controller may add the socket based configuration to your application pods, causing them to fail to deploy.
+The Admission Controller might add the socket based configuration to your application pods, causing them to fail to deploy.

 If you are using OpenShift, use `hostip` mode.
 The following configuration enables `hostip` mode by disabling the socket options: